WarwickTechCrew/tc-website-wiki/wiki/01-tech-crew/01-shows-hires/crew.md

 discussed with exec in advance, and you have written confirmation.

 If you have any questions or have preferences for or against certain members us, please email us at [exec@warwicktechcrew.co.uk](exec@warwicktechcrew.co.uk).
-You may also contain the Welfare Officer directly in the event of any welfare concerns.
+You may also contact the Welfare Officer directly in the event of any welfare concerns.

 Assigning your own technical roles may result in: